 Planned Pregnancies & Risk of Neural Tube Defects

-The University of North Carolina study had a few flaws to consider.
+Despite the helpful insights on the risks of a low carb pregnancy, the University of North Carolina study had a few flaws to consider:

-Study Flaw #1: The Inadequacies of Food Frequency Questionnaires
+Study Flaw #1: Use of Food Frequency Questionnaire

-First of all, information about what the mothers ate before their babies were conceived was gathered using a food frequency questionnaire, which asks subjects to describe how often they ate a specific food within a given number of weeks or months.
-The disadvantage of the food frequency questionnaire is that often people have a hard time remembering their dietary patterns accurately, and may be more likely to over-report eating healthy foods and under-report those late-night, potato-chip binges.
+Information about what the mothers ate before their babies were conceived was gathered using a Food Frequency Questionnaire (FFQ), which asks subjects to describe how often they ate a specific food within a given number of weeks or months.
+The disadvantage of the FFQ is that it relies on memory and people may have a hard time accurately recalling what they ate.
+As a result, they may be more likely to over- or under-report the foods they ate.